InfinityVM/InfinityVM/book/src/coprocessor/internals.md

 # Coprocessor Node Internal Architecture

 This page discusses the internals of the coprocessor node and is geared primarily towards contributors.
-This is no required reading for building on app on InfinityVM.
+This is not required reading for building on app on InfinityVM.

 ## Lifecycle of a job request